The Kingdom of God in Your Marriage?

 What are some good ways to pray?
 We all know how to lift each other up in prayer.
 But what about using God's promises in your prayer or scripture in your prayer?
 Personalizing scripture is one way.

 An example would be this for my husband: For you God have not given David a spirit of fear, but of power and of love and of a sound mind.” ~ 2 Timothy 1:7

 Did you notice that?
 Put in the person's name you are praying for.
 You can do this with your spouse and away from them.

 As I wrap up, keep in mind that we are intentional about getting our work done or disciplining our kids.
 But we are not often intentional when it comes to being a good spouse or child of God.

-Now is the time to choose to be a do'er of Jesus' words by seeking first the kingdom of God and understanding our roles in the royal priesthood and performing our priestly duties to our spouse.
+Now is the time to choose to be a do'er of Jesus' words by seeking first the kingdom of God and understanding our roles in our marriages in the context of being in the royal priesthood and performing our priestly duties to our spouse.

 Cheering you on,